SESARLab/mfh-dl-performace-testing/thesis.md

 1. The Compiler retrieves the necessary metadata from the Metastore; metadata is used to type-check the query expressions and eventually prune partitions data based on query predicates.
 2. The Compiler produces a query execution plan in the form of a DAG, where each vertex is a MapReduce job to be executed
-2. The Optimizer applies column pruning and other optimizations to the query execution plan
+2. The Optimizer applies columns pruning and other optimizations to the query execution plan
 2. The Execution engine submits each MapReduce job of the query execution plan to Hadoop for parallel processing
 2. In each task, the SerDe deserializer associated with the table is used to read the rows from HDFS files and to return data to the client